 2. Blogging is not the easiest way to make money

 We all read about bloggers that have made tons of money online just through their blogs.
 Yes, it can be done, and you can definitely get there.
 However, know that reaching that point will take sustained years of work and patience.
 Before you start a blog, just be clear that if all you want to do is start earning quickly, then there may be other, faster ways to do it than starting a blog.
-But start a blog for the right reasons, and earning should follow.
+Blogging is more a of long-term investment, than short-term.
+Even so, start a blog for the right reasons, and earning should follow.

 3. Choose a niche